 10 Car Yoga Poses

 There are many yoga poses you can easily do while seated in your car.
-The yoga stretches listed below will help you to improve your posture and release tension after spending a long time in your car.
+The yoga stretches listed below will help you improve your posture and release tension after spending a long time in your car.

-Try this sequence of 10 car yoga poses we’ve put together for your next road trip or at the end of your daily commute.
+Try this sequence of 10-car yoga poses we’ve put together for your next road trip or at the end of your daily commute.

 1) Seated Mountain Pose (Tadasana)